-Related-party fees and allocations represent fees charged to our company that originate with Liberty Global and certain other Liberty Global subsidiaries and include charges for management, finance, legal, technology, marketing and other services that support our company's operations, including the use of the UPC trademark.
+Related-party fees and allocations, which are based on our company's estimated share of the applicable costs (including personnel-related and other costs associated with the services provided) incurred by other Liberty Global subsidiaries, represent the aggregate net effect of charges between our company and various Liberty Global subsidiaries that are outside of our company.
+These charges generally relate to management, finance, legal, technology, marketing and other services that support our company's operations, including the use of the UPC trademark.
 The categories of our fees and allocations are as follows:

-- OpEx and SG&A (exclusive of depreciation and share-based compensation).
-The amounts included in this category, which are generally cash settled, represent our estimated share of certain centralized technology, management, marketing, finance and other OpEx and SG&A expenses of Liberty Global's European operations, whose activities benefit multiple operations, including operations within and outside of our company.
-The amounts allocated represent our estimated share of the actual costs incurred by Liberty Global's European operations, without a mark-up.
+• OpEx and SG&A (exclusive of depreciation and share-based compensation).
+The amounts included in this category, which are generally cash settled, represent our estimated share of certain centralized technology, management, marketing, finance and other OpEx and SG&A expenses of other Liberty Global subsidiaries, whose activities benefit multiple operations, including operations within and outside of our company.
+The amounts allocated represent our estimated share of the actual costs incurred by other Liberty Global subsidiaries, without a mark-up.
 Amounts in this category are generally deducted to arrive at the calculation of the earnings before interest, taxes, depreciation and amortization "EBITDA" metric specified by our debt agreements (Covenant EBITDA).
-We recorded OpEx and SG&A related fees and allocations of €56.6 million during the year ended December 31, 2016. - Depreciation.
+We recorded OpEx and SG&A related fees and allocations of €55.8 million during the year ended December 31, 2017.
+For 2017, the amount presented is net of €9.6 million of charges to Liberty Global for certain centrally-managed technology services provided by our company.

+- Depreciation.
 The amounts included in this category, which are generally cash settled, represent our estimated share of depreciation of assets not owned by our company.
-The amounts allocated represent our estimated share of the actual costs incurred by Liberty Global's European operations, without a mark-up.
-We recorded depreciation related fees and allocations of €49.3 million during the year ended December 31, 2016.

-- Share-based compensation.
+The amounts allocated represent our estimated share of the actual costs incurred by other Liberty Global subsidiaries, without a mark-up.
+We recorded depreciation related fees and allocations of €54.4 million during the year ended December 31, 2017. - Share-based compensation.
 The amounts included in this category, which are generally loan settled, represent our estimated share of share-based compensation associated with Liberty Global employees who are not employees of our company.
-The amounts allocated represent our estimated share of the actual costs incurred by Liberty Global's European operations, without a mark-up.
-We recorded share-based compensation related fees and allocations of €18.1 million during the year ended December 31, 2016. - Management fee.
+The amounts allocated represent our estimated share of the actual costs incurred by other Liberty Global subsidiaries, without a mark-up.
+We recorded share-based compensation related fees and allocations of €14.6 million during the year ended December 31, 2017. - Management fee.
 The amounts included in this category, which are generally loan settled, represent our estimated allocable share of (i) OpEx and SG&A expenses related to stewardship services provided by certain Liberty Global subsidiaries and (ii) the mark-up, if any, applicable to each category of the related-party fees and allocations charged to our company.
-We recorded management fees of €69.1 million during the year ended December 31, 2016.
+We recorded management fees of €109.5 million during the year ended December 31, 2017.
+For 2017, the amount presented is net of €0.7 million of charges to Liberty Global for the mark-up related to certain centrally-managed technology services provided by our company.

 Liberty Global charges technology-based fees to our company using a royalty-based method.
 The fees charged under the royalty-based method are expected to escalate in future periods.
-Any excess of these charges over our estimated proportionate share of the underlying technology-based costs will be classified as a management fee and added back to arrive at Covenant EBITDA.
+The excess of these charges over our estimated proportionate share of the underlying technology-based costs is classified as a management fee and added back to arrive at Covenant EBITDA.